Transactions are not importing from a bank connection

 Your bank’s website is down due to technical difficulties or maintenance

-When a bank’s website has technical issues, Plaid may no longer be able to import your transactions.
+When a bank’s website has technical issues, Plaid may not be able to import your transactions.
 You may see an error message on your bank’s website, however, a function of the website could break and this may not be visible.

 In these cases, Plaid has to wait until your bank resolves any issues before transactions can import again.